chetansinghsajwan/notes/git/credential-helper.md

 - `store`: Store the credential, if applicable to the helper.
 - `erase`: Remove matching credentials, if any, from the helper’s storage.

 The credentials are read and write using helper's `stdin` and `stdout` streams.
-See [input/output format] The details of the credential will be provided on the helper’s stdin stream.
-The exact format is the same as the input/output format of the `git credential` plumbing command (see the section `INPUT/OUTPUT FORMAT` in [git-credential[1]](https://git-scm.com/docs/git-credential) for a detailed specification).
+See [input/output format](git/credential-helper-io-format) of credential helper to learn more.

 ---